The Federal Appropriations and Budget Process

 The President’s Budget Request

+The federal government operates on a fiscal year that runs from October 1 through September 30.
 Each fiscal year, the President must submit a budget request to Congress, usually by the first Monday in February.
 However, in years where there is a change of administrations the budget request is usually submitted later.
-The budget request, developed by the President’s Office of Management and Budget (OMB), a long, detailed document that illustrates how the Federal budget would best be utilized to reflect the administration’s goals.
+The budget request, developed by the President’s Office of Management and Budget (OMB), is a long, detailed document that illustrates how the Federal budget would best be utilized to reflect the administration’s goals.
 This proposal covers how much the Federal Government should spend on a variety of public purposes, such as education, defense, and health, as well as how much it should take in as tax revenues.

 The Congressional Budget Resolution

 After receiving the President’s Budget Proposal, the House and Senate Budget Committees hold hearings in which officials from the administration are questioned about their budget requests.
 Once these hearings have been completed, the committees draft their own budget proposals for the fiscal year, and the full Senate and full House take up their respective versions of the budget.
 After each chamber of Congress has finalized a budget, a House-Senate conference committee reconciles the differences between the two versions of the bill.
-Because the Federal Budget is a concurrent congressional resolution, it does not go back to the President for his or her signature after it passes the House and Senate.
+Because the Federal Budget is a concurrent congressional resolution, which means that it does not have the force of law but is rather used as a guide for appropriations, it does not go back to the President for his or her signature after it passes the House and Senate.

-The committees with jurisdiction over mandatory, or entitlement programs each receive an allocation representing the total dollar amount, or budget authority, for all of the legislation that they produce for the entire year.
+The committees with jurisdiction over mandatory spending programs each receive an allocation representing the total dollar amount, or budget authority, for all of the legislation that they produce for the entire year.
 All approved spending for discretionary programs are included in a single allocation that goes to the Appropriations Committee in each chamber.
 The Appropriations Committees then decide how to divide this funding up among their various subcommittees.
 This subcommittee-specific number is known as a 302(b) allocation.

 For every appropriations bill, the Chairman of the subcommittee with jurisdiction proposes a draft bill, known as the chair’s mark.
-The subcommittee then has an opportunity to debate then offer and vote on amendments, a process called a mark up.
-Once this process has been completed and the appropriations bill has been passed by the subcommittee, it comes before the full Appropriations Committee for consideration.
-The Appropriations Committee holds their own mark up of the bill passed by the subcommittee.
+The subcommittee then has an opportunity to debate then offer and vote on amendments, a process called a mark-up.
+Once this process has been completed and the appropriations bill has been passed by the sub- committee, it comes before the full Appropriations Committee for consideration.
+The Appropriations Committee holds its own mark-up of the bill passed by the subcommittee.
 The bill passed by the Appropriations Committee then comes before the full House or Senate where it can once again be amended before it is finally passed.

 Once both chambers of Congress have passed their versions of an appropriations bill, these two versions must be reconciled in a House-Senate conference committee.
 The resulting, single bill is then once again voted upon in each chamber.
 If passed, the bill is then sent to the president to be signed into law.